mchjohnson13/UFOs/README.md

 ![Filter by date state shape](/static/images/webPage_filter20100101_ca_triangle.PNG)

 ## Summary
-A couple draw backs of this design include no easy way to clear inputs and needing dropdowns or auto-guessing when adding filter inputs.
+A couple draw backs of this design include:

-Having to manually delete the inputs is a little annoying.
+* Having to manually delete the inputs or reload the webpage to clear them.
 Including a button to clear all inputs would be a nice addition.

-Because the filter is case-senstive and a user might not know what cities (etc) are in the table, a dropdown that gives the possible entries would be really helpful.
+* Because the filter is case-senstive and a user might not know what cities (etc) are in the table, a dropdown that gives the possible entries would be really helpful.
+Even better, for multiple filters, an updated dropdown with only the available entries in the filtered table would make the user experience much nicer.